pikvm/pikvm/docs/wifi.md

 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

 !!! warning
     Please review [First Steps](first_steps.md) if you are setting up wifi for zerow/z2w.
+Please follow this step if you are wanting to activate wifi for the first time on your PiKVM using other boards than the Zero series.

 !!! warning
     There is nothing more reliable than wired Ethernet, so it's better to use it.
 But who are we to stop you... :)